rwilliams/jrubywiki/Ruby-in-Research.md

 ## Parallelism

+*   L. Lu, W. Ji, and M. L. Scott.
+Dynamic enforcement of determinism in a parallel scripting language.
+In Proceedings of the 35th Conference on Programming Language Design and Implementation (PLDI), 2014. (to appear)

 *   W. Ji, L. Lu, and M. L. Scott.
 [TARDIS: Task-level access race detection by intersecting sets](http://wodet.cs.washington.edu/wp-content/uploads/2013/03/wodet2013-final9.pdf).
 In Proceedings of the 4th Workshop on Determinism and Correctness in Parallel Programming (WoDet), 2013.

 # Papers More Generally About Ruby